 This is the tortilla press we own (you can get 10% off here with code STB10).
-We used to have a different brand, but the metal pin that acts as the hinge for the press was bent and the tortillas weren’t flattening proportionally.
+We used to have a different brand, but the metal pin that acts as the hinge for the press had bent over the years and the tortillas weren't flattening proportionally.
 Maybe because we pressed down too hard?
-Or maybe because it wasn’t the highest quality to begin with.
-We’ll never know.
+Or maybe because it wasn't the highest quality to begin with.
+We'll never know.

 If we ever decide to change from a cast iron press, we'd love to invest in a wood tortilla press like this one.

 I mean...it's easy enough that my five year old daughter can do the pressing part all on her own!
 Here's a picture.